jakelauer/theseus/.tutorial/parts/part-ii--evolving-state.md

 ### Evolutions (multiple changes)

 Evolutions allow for chaining many methods in a single call.
 Each method returns the other mutators.
-In order to get the final resulting object, simply end the chain with `result` or `resultAsync` (depending on whether any item in the chain is asynchronous).
+In order to get the final resulting object, simply end the chain with `result` or `endAsync` (depending on whether any item in the chain is asynchronous).

 All chained methods will be run in order, serially.